Introductionโ

 In the example above:

-• The function counter returns a new state based on the current state and the action type.
+returns a new state based on the current state and the action type. - The variable

-• The variable state is preserved across multiple function calls because it is defined in the outer function counter.
+is preserved across multiple function calls because it is defined in the outer function counter

 jQuery uses closures to preserve the state of variables across multiple function calls.